Compute Engine

 example modifying the ComputeEngine

-environment, such as its set of assumptions.
+environment, such as its set of

-To perform approximate floating point calculations, use this.N()
+To perform approximate calculations, use expr.N()

 instead.

-The result of this.evaluate()
+The result of expr.evaluate()

-may be the same as this.simplify()
+may be the same as expr.simplify()

 .